-The cost of your cover depends on the amount and type of cover you have, your age and gender, stamp duty (where applicable) and the premium rates applying to your Employer Plan.
+The cost of your cover depends on the amount and type of cover you have, your age, stamp duty (where applicable) and the premium rates applying to the Plan.
 Premiums for cover in addition to the Standard insurance cover you receive automatically may also depend on your health at the time you applied and were accepted for the Additional cover.

-Generally your insurance premiums are recalculated annually on 1 July, unless agreed otherwise with the insurer.
-Premiums are deducted from your Super Savings - Corporate Accumulation account unless otherwise agreed with your employer.
+Generally your insurance premiums are recalculated annually on or around 1 September, unless agreed otherwise with the insurer.

+Your insurance premiums are calculated weekly and deducted monthly from your Super Savings - Corporate Accumulation account.